 Sophisticated Detection of Phishing Infrastructure

-There are some email providers who assess the web in advance to keep track of fake websites, C&C servers, and other strategies cyber attackers can use in BEC campaigns or phishing attacks.
+There are some email providers that assess the web in advance to keep track of fake websites, C&C servers, and other strategies cyber attackers can use in BEC campaigns or phishing attacks.
 This process basically requires web crawler bots to find these servers and fake websites.
 Recognizing these attacking sources and infrastructure allows the provider to block the emails immediately even if they look genuine and can pass through email security systems.

 Machine Learning Algorithms